priyankadogra/AIE8/15_A2A_LangGraph/README.md

 ### ❓ Question #1:

 What are the core components of an `AgentCard`?
 ##### ✅ Answer:
+*Basic Information:* Like name, description of the purpose the service, the service URL endpoint for communication and version number.
+*Capabilities:* Describes the capabilities of the agent for example does it support streaming and push notifications.
+*Skills:* The specific tasks the agent can perform.
+*Authentication:* Information on the security schemes required to interact with the agent such as OAuth

 <br />

 ### ❓ Question #2:

 Why is A2A (and other such protocols) important in your own words?
+A2A is important because it defines the protocol for how agents can talk to each other securely in a standardized way.
+It enables complex agents to be broken down into more smaller less complex agents that can talk to each other.
+This can also enable building more modular systems where agents can be swapped in and out as needed.

 ##### ✅ Answer: